best-of-lists/best-of-update-action/README.md

 </p>

 The best-of update action is a Github Action for automated and scheduled updates of best-of markdown pages.
 It uses the [best-of-generator](https://github.com/best-of-lists/best-of-generator) CLI tool to generate and update a best-of markdown page from a list of projects configured in a `yaml` file.
 We also provide a full workflow definition which automatically creates pull requests and Github releases for every update.

 ## Getting Started

-> 👉 If you want to create your own best-of list, we strongly recommend to follow [this guide](#TODO).
+> 🧙‍♂️ If you want to create your own best-of list, we strongly recommend to follow [this guide](#TODO).
 You will be able to set-up your own best-of list repository from a template within 3 minutes.
 It already includes this Github Action and some other useful template files.
+Further manual steps for setting up the Github Action are not required.

 If you create a best-of list using the [offical guide and template](#TODO), the full workflow is already included without any further requirements from your side.
 If you want to manually set-up this Github Action (without the template), we recommend to use the [`update-best-of-list.yml` workflow](https://github.com/best-of-lists/best-of-update-action/blob/main/workflows/update-best-of-list.yml).
 It runs the best-of generator, auto-commits all changes into a separated branch, auto-creates a pull request as well as a draft release for the update.
 For integration into an existing workflow, please refer to [this section](#integrate-into-existing-workflow).
 You can find documentation on the `projects.yaml` file and the markdown generation process in the [best-of-generator documentation](https://github.com/best-of-lists/best-of-generator#documentation).